petulla/petulla.github.io/dev/readme.md

 - add 1200x200px png images to `__helpers/data`.
 Ensure the file name matches the project slug.
 Run the build task.

 # How to merge
+- Commit changes on dev at root
+- Switch to master branch
 - [Follow](https://stackoverflow.com/a/16455853/2573069) to ignore the `dev` folder at root.